Irument/carroll_programming_club_project_1/developer_docs.md

 ```

 # Handling key presses in a room
 The keyDown function is called when a key is pressed, and the keyUp function is called when a key is released.
-The keyCode parameter for both functions is the ASCII code for the key pressed.
-There is a function to convert these key codes to characters.
-The function `keyCodeToChar` is defined in the [gui class](/static/pyscript/gui.py).
-If the character is non-printable, you can still catch for it by using an if statement.
-You can find the key code for a non-printable character [here](https://www.ascii-code.com/).
-The first column would be the key code.
-Characters always show up in uppercase even if caps lock is on or shift is pressed/not pressed.
-Detecting this is not really a big deal however.
-This will probably be fixed later.
-This is also the case when using shift to use special characters.
+The function has one parameter called `key`, that is the printable form of the key that was pressed.
+You can test around with keys that are not printable like enter or shift, but keys like letters will just show that letter.

 # print function
 Instead of using `print`, import console from js, and use Javascript's logging tools. print works, however it is mixed with pyodide's stuff and is not really good.